AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/download-install-configure-dispatcher-exp.md

 > AEM as a cloud service doesn't support dispatcher for author instance.

-## Configure Dispatcher for On-Premises and Managed Services
+## Configure Dispatcher for On-premise

 If you plan to use a Dispatcher on AEM Author instance along with AEM Guides, then you need to perform the following additional configurations to complete the setup: